aandaleon/Ad_PX_pipe/README.md

 11. Perform backward elimination modeling of all significant genes to find independent signals in R
     * `Rscript 11_back_elim.R --sig_gene output/AMR_sig_genes.txt --pheno pheno_wIID.txt --pred_exp_prefix AMR_ --pheno_name pheno`

+#For use in admixed populations:

 12. Make reference populations for use in local ancestry inference in [PLINK](https://www.cog-genomics.org/plink/1.9/data)
+    * Note: may just make these ahead of time and have users choose

 13. Infer haplotypes with [HAPI-UR](https://code.google.com/archive/p/hapi-ur/)